Okay, so you’re ready to become a process server and start your own business. Now you need a process server business plan, right?

 Are you ready for this?

-- Step One: Get Legal – Check if you need a process server license and if so, make a list of the steps you need to follow (in my state, Colorado, no license is required).
+- Step One: Get Legal – Check if you need a process server license and if so, make a list of the steps you need to follow.

 - Step Two: Get Ready – This is as simple as getting a local office number from Google Voice (it’s free) and forwarding it to your cell phone.
 Oh, and you’ll want a good email address (fax machines are dying once and for all).
 Lastly, order some creative business cards (I like Moo).